mrtrkmn/mrturkmencom.github.io/_posts/2020-07-09-setup-ingress-controller.md

 Note that, provided yaml files are just simple example of deploying NGINX web server without any certification, when certificates (HTTPS) enabled or any other type of deployment happened different configurations should be applied.

-When everything goes without any problem, you will have a cluster which uses NGINX Ingress controller for internal cluster routing and HAProxy as communcation endpoint for clients.
+When everything goes without any problem, you will have a cluster which uses NGINX Ingress controller for internal cluster routing and HAProxy as communication endpoint for clients.
 Keep in mind that whenever a new service or deployment take place, required configuration should be enabled in HAProxy configuration as it is enabled for port 80 applications above.
 Different services will have different requirements therefore it is important to catch main logic in a setup.
 It is all done for this post.

 Cheers !